duckietown/duckietown-manual/src/10-setup/setup-devcontainer.md

 ::::{tab-item} Windows

-On Windows we will be installing WSL with Ubuntu and Docker Desktop.
+On Windows, we will be installing WSL with Ubuntu and Docker Desktop.

 ```{attention}
 The following instructions use Windows Terminal, which comes preinstalled with Windows 11 version 22H2 and later.
 If you do not have it installed, you can download it from the [Microsoft Store](https://aka.ms/terminal).